Gyoza Dumplings

 This is by far the best method and creates one side or the bottom of the dumpling to brown, which is a really nice addition for texture contrast.

-Add 1/4 C of water and cover immediately.
+- Then add 1/4 C of water and cover immediately.
 Continue to cook for 3 minutes.
-Transfer the dumpling to a plate to cool.
-You can choose to cook further uncovered for a crispier side.

 Dumpling Dipping Sauce

-A really simple Dipping Sauce and yet so good with not just dumplings, but sushi too.
+A really simple Dipping Sauce and yet so good with not just dumplings, but Sushi too.

 Combine equal amounts of Soy Sauce & Rice Vinegar.
 Black Vinegar is really nice as well.
 To this add a splash of sesame oil & Chili Oil.
 If you want to bring it on the sweeter side, add some mirin or sugar.